spring/Python/README.markdown

-Howto setup
+# Howto setup

-First get the clean spring sourcecode:
+1. Get the clean spring sourcecode:

 		git clone git://github.com/spring/spring.git spring
+		cd spring

-then get the springpyai code into the right folder
+2. Get the _Python AI Interface_ code into the right folder

- git clone git://springpyai.git.sourceforge.net/gitroot/springpyai/springpyai spring/AI/Interfaces/Python
+		git clone git://github.com/spring/Python.git AI/Interfaces/Python

-and link the nullpythonai to the right folder to get it compiled
+3. Link the _NullPythonAI_ to the right folder to get it compiled

- ln -s ../Interfaces/Python/test/NullPythonAI/ spring/AI/Skirmish/NullPythonAI
+		ln -s ../Interfaces/Python/test/NullPythonAI AI/Skirmish/NullPythonAI

-That's it, when python is detected, the Interface will be compiled automaticly
+That's it.
+When Python is detected, the AI Interface will be compiled automaticly together with spring:

+	cmake
+	make